nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 -   Person should not already have any of the surveys or tags that you are appending.
 -   The append command is case-sensitive. e.g. you can append both `Food Survey` and `food survey`.
 -   At least one of the optional fields has to be provided.
+(Survey or Tag)
 -   Able to append multiple surveys and tags in a single command.
 -   Fields must be non-empty.